-Goal 2, Action 1 - Learning Partnership Professional Development

-With a focus on the analysis of data of unduplicated pupils, administration and teachers will engage in inquiry cycles where the outcomes of high needs students are analyzed and research and stragies are explored to increase student achievement.
-Using professional learning community (PLC) structures grade level teams will focus on high levels of learning for all students.
+Goal 2, Action 1 - IPDP (Individual Professional Development and Planning) With a focus on the analysis of data of unduplicated pupils, teachers will engage in inquiry cycles where the outcomes of high needs students are analyzed and research and stragies are explored to increase student achievement.
+Using individual professional learning and planning time in commbination with a PLC structures grade level teams will focus on high levels of learning for all students.
+Teachers need time to look carefully at student data and plan instruction to meet the needs of students.
 Professional learning communities provide the opportunity for educators to work collaboratively to design instruction, analyze outcomes, and plan next steps for student learning as promulgated by DuFour, R., DuFour, R., Eaker, R., & Many, T. (2006).
 Goal 2, Action 2 - Recruit and retain highly qualified bilingual classroom teachers